open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Counter and Measure instruments offer synchronous APIs for entering measurements.
-Metric events from Counter and Measure instruments are captured when they happen, the moment the SDK receives the function call.
+Metric events from Counter and Measure instruments are captured at the moment they happen, when the SDK receives the corresponding function call.

 The Observer instrument supports an asynchronous API, allowing the SDK to collect metric data on demand, once per collection interval.
 A